JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 ```
 julia -e 'using BinaryBuilder; BinaryBuilder.runshell(Windows(:i686))'
 ```
-will open a shell in a Windows 32-bit buid environment, without any source loaded.
+will open a shell in a Windows 32-bit build environment, without any source loaded.
 The current working directory of your system will be mounted on `${WORKSPACE}` within this BinaryBuilder environment.

 ### Can I install packages in the build environment?